Anti-fashion

-Anti-fashion is an umbrella term for various styles of dress which are explicitly contrary to the fashion of the day.
+Anti-fashion is an umbrella term for various styles of dress that are explicitly contrary to the fashion of the day.
 Anti-fashion styles may represent an attitude of indifference or may arise from political or practical goals which make fashion a secondary priority.
 The term is sometimes even used for styles championed by high-profile designers, when they encourage or create trends that do not follow the mainstream fashion of the time.

 Anti-fashion is considered radical creativity in apparel.
 It recombines a hodgepodge of details that dramatically alters current fashions.
 The newly transformed styles are later incorporated into the mainstream through media hype and commercial sales which reduce its stature.
 Grunge is an example of the oppositional style of dress while the rational dress of the Victorian era, which allowed ladies to swim or bicycle, is an example of a functional anti-fashion.

 Overview

 In discussing fashion and the nature of clothes, researchers Robert and Jeanette Lauer discuss the eight meanings of clothing as non-verbal communication, representing people's personalities, clothing as a reflection of moral character, immoral clothing, clothing and conformity, and apparel as indicators of status and desirability.
 They believe that clothes can be as far-reaching to represent the state of a nation.
 Fashions, fads, and anti-fashion trends can be connected to one or more of these eight principles.
 There were practical health reasons that a minority of women promoted radical changes in feminine dress in the early part of the 18th century.

 A trend for feminist women to dress in ways that do not follow the norms for women's clothing has been described as anti-fashion, though research suggested many women who dress this way do not choose to label themselves this way, in the opinion of author Samantha Holland this is because the women do not like the confrontational overtones of the term.